 Access to NGOs and Lawyers

-Throughout 2022, only persons providing legal services are granted access to applicants, and with several practical obstacles explained below.
+Throughout 2022 and 2023, only persons providing legal services were granted access to applicants, and with several practical obstacles.
 As such, access is only viewed within the scope of the lawyer-client relationship and not within the broader aim of information or service provision to detainees irrespectively of whether they are represented by the lawyer of the NGO.
 JRS Malta reported that its psychologists and social workers are not allowed to provide their services to detainees.
-Practice shows that the EUAA or the UNHCR does not refer cases to NGOs and the contact details of the NGOs are generally not provided to the detainees, who in any case are likely to be unable to access a working phone.
+Practice shows that the EUAA or the UNHCR does not refer cases to NGOs and the contact details of the NGOs were generally not provided to the detainees, who in any case are likely to be unable to access a working phone.

 [1] Regulation 6A Reception Regulations.